 In short, from the situational analysis, although Walmart is a giant in the retail market, competition is every intense, requiring the company to develop comprehensive and effective marketing campaigns to promote the company’s image and differentiate it from its competitors.

-First, since its inception, the main marketing message Wal-Mart has constantly communicated to its customers is “save money, live better”, conveying the company’s promise that it would offer products to customers at low prices.
-In the United States, this strategy is very successful in attracting low and middle income customers.
-As seen from the graph, for the year 2015 more than half of Walmart shoppers have an average annual income of USD 49.9 thousands and less.
+First, since its inception, the main marketing message Walmart has constantly communicated to its customers is “save money, live better”, conveying the company’s promise that it would offer products to customers at low prices.
+In the United States, this strategy is very successful in attracting low and middle-income customers.
+As seen from the graph, for the year 2015 more than half of Walmart shoppers have an average annual income of USD 49.9 thousand and less.
 Compared to Walmart, Target, one of Walmart’s biggest rivals, attracted customers with higher income.

 Regarding age, Walmart further identifies some major groups of customers.